Registrations Closing Soon for DevOps Certification Training by CloudxLabEnroll Now

 By the time you finish the course, you will be ready to apply the newly acquired skills to drive better business and strategic decisions for your business using AI.

 This is the first and only course in the specialization.
-We start with learning the basics of Artificial Intelligence, Machine Learning and Deep Learning.
-Then we understand the impact of artificial intelligence in various businesses and learn how can you leverage artificial intelligence in your current roles.
+We start with the building blocks of Artificial Intelligence, Machine Learning and Deep Learning.
+Then we move to understand the impact of artificial intelligence in various businesses and learn how can you leverage artificial intelligence in your current roles.

-Each topic consists of high-quality videos, slides, hands-on assessments, quizzes and case studies to make learning effective and for life.
+Each course material for each topic consists of high-quality videos, slides, hands-on assessments, quizzes and case studies to ensure that it is effective, exciting and has a long shelf-life.
 With this course, you also get access to real-world production lab so that you will learn by doing.

-Course does not require any specific knowledge on artificial intelligence, machine learning, programming and maths.
+The course does not require any specific knowledge on artificial intelligence, machine learning, programming and mathematics.
 Bring your business and managerial experience and course will do the rest.

-In this chapter, we will learn the process of Machine Learning and various important concepts using life-related examples.
+In this chapter, we will learn the process of Machine Learning and various important concepts using real life applications.
 We will start with the basics of Machine learning and by the end, we will be ready to build Machine Learning projects.

-2.3 Basics - Then, we will learn the process of a typical Machine Learning project.
-There are two phases of training and predicting - we will learn these details by the way of visualizations and examples.
+2.3 Basics - The next step is to learn the process of a typical Machine Learning project.
+This can be divided into two phases - "training" and "predicting".
+We will learn these details by the way of visualizations and examples.

-2.4 Train and Test - Further, we will learn that during the development there are two parts - training and test.
-We will learn about various challenges in splitting the data - various biases.
-It would include a very basic premiere on statistics.
+2.4 Train and Test - Further, we will learn that during the development there are two parts - training and testing.
+We will learn about various challenges and the common pitfalls in splitting the data, including the many biases involved.
+This section will include a very basic module on statistics.

-Afterward, there will be case studies to help understand the identification of features, instances, labels, performance measures etc.
+This will be complemented with case studies to improve our understanding of the identification of features, instances, labels, performance measures etc.

 We will learn about cleaning, wrangling, visualizing the data.
 This chapter will revolve around understanding of Analytics, Statistics and probability.
-We will also touch upon the statistical inference.
+We will also touch upon the important issue of statistical inference.

-We will build an end to end Machine Learning project while learning the concepts whenever needed.
-We will start with a project such as predicting the housing prices in California.
+We will build an end-to-end Machine Learning project.
+For instance, predicting the housing prices in California.
 We will go through various steps such as: Framing the problem, identifying the type of problem, splitting the data, selecting the performance criteria etc.

-This chapter will go a little deeper into Machine Learning.
-We will learn how algorithms work.
-We will explore the important algorithms and their internal working in simple words using real-life examples without any maths or coding.
+This chapter will go a little deeper into Machine Learning, by focussing on how algorithms work.
+We will explore the important algorithms and their internal working in simple words using real-life examples without any math or coding.

 We will learn Linear Regression, Decision Trees, Neural Networks, Different types of neural networks such as CNN and RNN.
 We will also learn a great technique called ensemble learning.

 In a typical Machine Learning project, there are various challenges.
-This chapter covers these difficulties and how to overcome these difficulties.
+This chapter covers these difficulties and discusses how to overcome them.

 6.1 Regularization - When machine starts memorizing too much, we need to do regularization.
 We will learn about various regularizing techniques such as dropout.

-6.3 Data Augmentation - If sometimes we have very few datasets but we generate more data from existing ones.
-For example, we can tweak existing photos to make them more.
-This lies under Data Augmentation.
-We will learn the data augmentation techniques and also understand when to use and not to use data augmentation.
+6.3 Data Augmentation - Sometimes we have very few datasets, which poses a major constraint to learning ability of the machine.
+We can overcome this challenge by generating more data from the existing ones.
+For example, we can tweak an existing photo to create more versions of it.
+This is what we call Data Augmentation.
+We will learn the data augmentation techniques and also understand when to use them and, equally important, when not to use them.

-6.4 Transfer Learning - Machine learning models typical require a lot of data, processing and time.
-If we have neither of three, then what we do?
-This is where the transfer learning comes into play where we download an existing brain (neural network) and tweak it to fit the need.
+6.4 Transfer Learning - Machine-learning models typically require a lot of data, processing and time.
+What can we do if we are short on all three resources?
+This is where the transfer learning technique comes into play where we download an existing brain (neural network), i.e. a pre-trained machine learning process, and adapt it to fit the need. and tweak it to fit the need.

-6.5 Distributed ML - We will also learn how to distribute if the process is too slow or taking too much of resources.
+6.5 Distributed ML - We will also learn how to distribute a process if it is too slow or taking too much of computing resources.

 In many machine learning examples, we do not have labeled data.
 Instead, we try to figure out the patterns in the given data.

 A typical machine learning project would involve both supervised and unsupervised approaches.
 We will learn the following topics as part of this chapter.
-We will learn about the various unsupervised machine learning problem and also we will learn which algorithms to use in which kind of problems.
+We will learn about the various unsupervised machine learning problems and as well as the appropriate algorithm to use for each problem type.
 This will be followed up by various case studies and examples.

 7.1 Natural Language Processing (NLP) - Natural language processing or NLP is the ability to understand human language.
-There have been remarkable inventions in NLP in the last few years.
-In NPL, we will learn about the various forms of natural language processing such as Named Entity Extraction (NER), TFIDF and word embedding.
+There have been remarkable developments in NLP in the last few years.
+We will learn about the various forms of natural language processing such as Named Entity Extraction (NER), TFIDF and word embedding.

 7.2 Clustering - Charles Darwin created a hierarchy of species based on the features of all the species.
 This is exactly an example of hierarchical clustering.
 In this chapter, we will cover the use-cases, types, and algorithms of clustering.
-We will be using various case studies as examples.
+We will use various case studies as examples.

-7.3 Recommendation Engine - Recommendations has been on the forefront of Machine Learning.
+7.3 Recommendation Engine - Recommendations have been at the forefront of Machine Learning.
 The Netflix competition and Amazon's product recommendations are the most obvious examples of Machine Learning.
-In most cases, the Machine Learning in an organization starts with a recommendation engine.
+In most cases, Machine Learning in an organization starts with a recommendation engine.

 Recommendation generation is also known as collaborative filtering.
 We will learn various algorithms, strategies, and tools to create successful recommendations.

-We will learn how to measure the performance of recommendation engine, address the cold start problem and also deal with a humongous dataset.
-We will also address where not to use the recommendation engine.
+We will learn how to measure the performance of a recommendation engine, address the cold start problem and also get our hands dirty with a humongous dataset.
+We will also address the important issue of when not to use a recommendation engine.

 Our Specialization is exhaustive and the certificate rewarded by us is proof that you have taken a big leap in AI domain.